PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 ```

 ### rcon
-The rcon, or round constant, is a constant number for each round.
+The rcon, or round constant, is a constant number that is different for each round.
 It is simply defined as 2^n, where n is the round number.
 This is important for generating the key schedule, which is explained next.

 ### Key Schedule
 Each round of AES uses a different key.
 Each key is derived from the previous key, and so the key schedule changes based on the input key.

 For AES-128, we need to expand a 128-bit key to 11 different 128-bit keys

-The first key is always the input key.
+*The first key is always the input key.*

-To generate the rest of the keys, follow the following steps:<br />
+To generate the rest of the keys, follow the steps:<br />
-1. For the first column, take the last column of the previous key and rotate by moving everything up by one.<br />
+1. For the first column of the new key, take the last column of the previous key and rotate by moving everything up by one.<br />
 2. Use the sbox to substitute the bytes<br />
 3. XOR that by the first column and the round constant<br />
 4. For the second column, take the new first column and XOR it with the second column of the previous key.<br />